 Imagine a perfect world where the recidivism rate is low, prisons are not overcrowded, and offenders are rehabilitated.
-The correctional system in some European countries, such as Germany and the Netherlands have made this a reality.
+The correctional system in some European countries, such as Germany and the Netherlands, has made this a reality.

 Germany and the Netherlands incarcerate one-tenth the rate of the U.S., where sentencing time is considerably longer.
 These American judicial officials spent a week visiting prisons in Germany and the Netherlands.
 The consensus was that the determining factor for these European countries’ success is their approach is directed more towards social reintegration than punishment.